Something About a Place

 Many years ago I “bumped” into William Eggleston.
 Yes, that one, the man from Memphis.
 The man who photographs ceilings, objects lying around a yard and, other obscure sorts of things – all in colour.
-I met him of course, but didn’t know it.
+I met him of course, but didn’t know it at the time.

 The meeting was one of happenstance.
 He was entered a building – the headquarters of an insurance company – I happened to be photographing at the time.
 This was in Parktown, a leafy suburb on the edge of the city in Johannesburg, South Africa.
-A short while later, I got to see the results of some photography he had done for Halls Citrus Estates [part of the HL Hall and Sons Group].
+Some while later, I got to see the results of some photography he had done for annual report for Halls Citrus Estates [part of the HL Hall and Sons Group].

 While visiting a client – a graphic design company who had a copy of this annual report – I asked, on sight of this publication, who did the photography?
-“A guy by the name of Eggleston” I was told.
+“A guy by the name of Eggleston”, I was told.
 I kind of shrugged my shoulders.
 This was not a name that was familiar in our circles at that time.
 And, we didn’t have much more to go by either.
 This in terms of ready references.

-This coincidence – seeing Eggleston entering that building and see the Hall’s annual report – only became magnified further some years later and this, after I had moved to London.
+This coincidence – seeing Eggleston entering that building and see the Hall’s annual report – only became magnified further some years later – this after I had moved to London.
 There I made a chance acquaintance with a graphic designer.
 As it turned out, he was the art director who was instrumental in commissioning Eggleston for those South Africa shoots – I think there were 3 shoots in all – Halls, an insurance company and one other – a name I cannot now recall.

 In this art director’s recollections, he was telling me that, while they were out shooting, Eggleston ran out of film.
 They stopped by at a local pharmacy where Eggleston popped in to buy a couple of rolls of film.
 He said he was quite flabbergasted that Eggleston was so casual about this – this considering the fee he was being paid – which, at the time, I gather was quite substantial.
-While we were being paid ten’s per hour, he was probably being paid thousands per day.
+While we were being paid in the ten’s per hour – something like R60/hour, he was probably being paid thousands per day.

 But, I detract and quite severely so.
 I brought up Eggleston because I wanted to look at photographers who, more or less, define a place with their photography.
 Eggleston more or less defines Memphis.
 Whether fairly so or not, is another matter.
 Another photographer is Martin Parr.
 At one time he was and, perhaps still is, the quintessential English photographer.
 Some credit Robert Frank with defining America.
 Some may credit Vivian Maier with defining Chicago, Garry Winogrand seems to have defined New York and Robert Doisneau, Paris.
 To say the list is endless would be throwing away small change.
 But, and hopefully, you get my meaning.

 Recently, this is something I’ve come to query about my own work – as in defining a place.
 I’ve spent much of my time in Asia – enough to think that I know the culture.
 Or, at least, have some understanding of it.
-In this review process, I’ve been left to ask, “does this work define a place” or, “does it define a place and its people”?
-Perhaps the real question is this, “do I have a personal style that sets about defying some thing or, for that matter, anything”?
+In this review process, I’ve been left to ask, “Does this work – my photography – define a place”? or, “Does it define a place and its people”?
+Perhaps the real question here is this, “Do I have a personal style that sets about defying some thing or, for that matter, anything”?

 In viewing the attached image of two ladies standing in a queue – what is this?
 Where is this?
 Who is this?
 Does this image really say anything about Singapore?
 Yes, it was taken in Singapore but, what of it?
 Of the two ladies?
 Yes, they’re Asian.
 Were they known to the photographer?
 “No”, as in me telling you.
 Is there any other connection between the subjects and the photographer?
 No, we were just a bunch a people standing in a queue waiting to place our orders and, to have breakfast – as in getting something to eat.